 Land Rover Defender Puma Engine Warning Light

-If you have an engine light come on a 2.2 defender without any other symptoms like smoke, LIMP Mode, engine noises like sucking noises then is possibly the MAF sensor.
+If the engine light comes on a 2.2 Defender without any other symptoms like smoke, LIMP Mode, engine noises (like sucking noises), then it’s most likely a faulty MAF sensor.
 Resetting the error code will simply bring it back after a short while.

-The MAF sensors get clogged up due to build up and gunk and would appreciate a good clean so they can read the flow rate as accurately as possible.
-I wouldn’t advise driving like this for too long.
+The MAF sensors get clogged due to build-up and gunk and would appreciate a good clean now and then so they can read the flow rate as accurately as possible.
+I wouldn’t recommend driving like this for too long.

-I currently drive a Hilux and experienced a similar incident where she dropped revs and suddenly cut out.
+I currently drive a Toyota Hilux and experienced a similar incident when she dropped revs and suddenly cut out.
 I restarted and everything seemed normal only to happen a few days later on a really hot summer’s day in traffic.

 Now because I owned a Hilux D4D before and had a similar problem I knew exactly where to turn.
-Cleaned out the MAF sensor filament with some dielectric spray cleaner and she runs like a bat out of hell again with stable revs.
-Literally took me all of 5 minutes to fix.
+Cleaned out the MAF sensor filament with some dielectric spray cleaner and she runs beautifully again with stable revs.
+It literally took me all of 5 minutes to fix.

 Unlike the Defender though, there were no engine warning lights appearing on the dash, but it was exactly the same issue.
-That sensor was black!!!
+My sensor was black!!!

 RESETTING THE ECU

-You can attempt to reset the ECU by carrying out the following procedure on you Defender:
+You can attempt to reset the ECU by carrying out the following procedure on your Defender:

 - Insert Key into the ignition